 City of Los Angeles and Unincorporated Areas of Los Angeles County

+What’s more?
 Unlike most states, California does not exclude waiters and waitresses from the state minimum wage.
-Even if you earn a significant portion through tips, you are entitled to earn the minimum wage set forth by the state of California or your local area.
+Therefore, even if you earn a significant portion through tips, you will still be able to enjoy the increased wages that come with this decision.

 Meal and Rest Breaks

-If your employer has denied you a lunch or meal break during a shift, there are legal remedies that you can take in order to protect your rights.
+If your employer has denied you a lunch or meal break during a shift, there are legal remedies that you can take to protect your rights.